Export SNMP metrics with the Prometheus Operator

 Conclusion

-That said, there is some support for external monitoring using the Prometheus Operator, which I will be showing later.
-This support is limited to a handful of different external exporters so the best advice is to think about what kind of monitoring is needed and choose the best solution for your own use case.
+That said, there is some support for external monitoring using the Prometheus Operator, which I want to write about in a different post.
+This support is limited to a handful of different external exporters (for the time being) so the best advice is to think about what kind of monitoring is needed and choose the best solution for your own use case.
 It may turn out that both types of configurations are needed, but it may also end up being just as easy to use one method or another to manage Prometheus and its configurations.

 Josh Reichardt